Morrill Land-Grant Acts: Morrill Act of 1890

-The second Morrill Act (1890) was also aimed at the former Confederate states.
-This act required each state to show that race was not an admissions criterion, or else to designate a separate land-grant institution for African Americans.
+The 1890 act required each state to show that race was not an admissions criterion, or else to designate a separate land-grant institution for African Americans.
+Southern states decided on the latter.
 Thus, the second Morrill Act facilitated segregated education, although it also provided higher educational opportunities for African Americans who otherwise would not have had them.
 Among the seventy colleges and universities which eventually evolved from the Morrill Acts are several of today's historically Black colleges and universities.

 Though the 1890 Act granted cash instead of land, it granted colleges under that act the same legal standing as the 1862 Act colleges; hence the term "land-grant college" properly applies to both groups.